mantczakaus/ontvisc_regression_tests/README.md

 # Test other scenarios
 Provided you run the `test` config scenario first, you can run the rest of scenarios in parallel.

+## Download data
+TO DO

+## Download databases
+TO DO AFTER DESCRIBING SCENARIOS AT THE BEGINNING
+See more about which databases you will need in the [ONTViSc guide](https://github.com/eresearchqut/ontvisc?tab=readme-ov-file#installing-the-required-indexes-and-references).

 ## Modify
 Modify the following files according to the specified instructions.